Moraine Lake vs Lake Louise: Which Banff Lake Should You Visit?

 Lake Louise Parking

 Parking at Lake Louise is slightly less complicated than at Moraine Lake.
-However, that doesn’t mean it comes without struggle.
-All park visitors want to see Moraine Lake AND Lake Louise, so you can expect crowding and parking issues at Lake Louise.
+However, that doesn’t mean it’s without struggle.
+All park visitors want to see both Moraine Lake and Lake Louise, so you can expect crowding and parking issues at Lake Louise.

 Lodging: Moraine Lake vs. Lake Louise